MicrosoftDocs/power-pages-docs/power-pages-docs/configure/tutorial-pcf-code.md

 ## Step 3 - Add code component to a list and subgrid in portal

-In this step, you'll create a new basic form in portals and then add the component to the created basic form.
-You can also use an existing basic form instead.
+In this step, you'll create a new list in the Portal Management app and then add the component to the created list.
+You can also use an existing list instead.

 ### Step 3.1 - Add the code component to lists